AlexD10S/ETH-Workshop/docs/zombienet.md

 You may use a reference implementation from the folder `zombienet-config` or make your own.
 We provide a simple configuration for you called [zombienet-config.toml](../zombienet-config.toml) which spins up two validators for the relay chain, and one collator for your parachain to get you quickly upto speed.

-⚠️ Take note: the path of the polkadot executable used there is `../bin/polkadot` which means you need to have a folder called `bin` outside the repository directory which contains your compiled polkadot binary which must be named as `polkadot`.
+⚠️ Take note: the path of the polkadot executable used there is `bin/polkadot` which means you need to have a folder called `bin` in the repository directory which contains your compiled polkadot binary which must be named as `polkadot`.
 Also please take care to compile the correct version of `polkadot` when testing out on your machine.
 You can do so by cloning `polkadot` and then checking out the appropriate branch that corresponds to the substrate/cumulus version used to build the template.